HDB Home Loan vs Bank Loan: 2026 Singapore Guide | Nexus

 HDB flat model with golden key versus mortgage document, representing the choice between HDB loan and bank loan

-Two paths for the same flat: HDB at 2.6% with zero cash down, or a bank loan at 1.40%–1.65% that requires 5% cash and active repricing.
+Same flat, two ways to finance it: HDB at 2.6% with zero cash down, or a bank loan at 1.40%–1.65% that needs 5% cash and regular repricing.

 Feature HDB Loan Bank Loan